Compactly generated space: Motivation

 These ideas generalize to the non-Hausdorff case; i.e. with a different definition of compactly generated spaces.
 This is useful since identification spaces of Hausdorff spaces need not be Hausdorff.

 In modern-day algebraic topology, this property is most commonly coupled with the weak Hausdorff property, so that one works in the category CGWH of compactly generated weak Hausdorff spaces.

-Examples and counterexamples
+Examples

-Most topological spaces commonly studied in mathematics are (Hausdorff-)compactly generated.
-In the following the bracketed (Hausdorff) properties and (Hausdorff-) prefixes are meant to be applied together.
-Generally, if the space is Hausdorff-compactly generated, rather than just compactly generated, then its theorems often require an additional assumption of Hausdorffness somewhere.